pooyanosk1382/numericalAnalysis/README.md

 In this code I solve the system of equation for answer one Differential equation that is unanswerable.

 # Sympy Assignment
+SymPy is a Python library for symbolic mathematics.
+It aims to become a full-featured computer algebra system (CAS) while keeping the code as simple as possible in order to be comprehensible and easily extensible.
+SymPy is written entirely in Python.

 This file is a set of 5 problems about sympy library.

 __Problem 1:__ Finding derivative of functions by sympy.